-I removed the seat cushions.
-As always, I did a cleanse with the varnish remover.
+First thing I did was remove the seat cushions.
+As always, I cleaned with the varnish remover.
 All contaminants must be removed.
 Pay particular attention to the top of the chair backs, they are often touched, it does not always appear but there are grease marks and if we skip this step, regardless of the primer you apply, there will be flaking.

 I then sanded with 120 grit sandpaper, insisting on the edges to facilitate antiquing (see photo).
 As for the tabletop, I brought it back to natural wood using a sandblaster.
-Dust residue is removed with a white cloth.
-You apply the primer to all the surfaces you want to paint.
+Dust residue is removed with a damp white cloth.
+You will need to apply the primer to all the surfaces you want to paint.

 Step 2: Apply the colour

-Using the purple oval brush, I really fell in love with this one!
-I applied 2 coats of Colorantic Cotton Ball white paint, lightly sanded with 220 grit paper between coats.
+Using the purple oval brush, (I really fell in love with this one)!
+I applied 2 coats of Colorantic Cotton Ball white paint, then lightly sanded with 220 grit paper between coats.
 Finally, I applied 2 coats of Saman Varnish Stain to the table top.

 Step 3: Antiquing, which changes everything!

 With 180 grit sandpaper, sand in strategic places.
-In this case, all the edges and a little flat surfaces have been sanded, as much on the chairs, the table leg as well as the table belt.
+In this case, all the edges and little flat surfaces have been sanded, as well as on the chairs and the table legs with the table belt.
 I chose the Chocolate Cake Glaze to lightly smear the color to make it look a bit dated.